moleculerjs/site/source/docs/broker.md

 ```

 ### Request timeout & fallback response
-If you call action with `timeout` and the request is timed out, broker will throw a `RequestTimeoutError` error.
+If you call the action with `timeout` and the request is timed out, broker will throw a `RequestTimeoutError` error.
 But if you set `fallbackResponse` in calling options, broker won't throw error.
-Instead it will return with this given value.
+Instead, it will return with this given value.
 The `fallbackResponse` can be an `Object`, `Array`...etc.

 The `fallbackResponse` can also be a `Function`, which returns a `Promise`.
-In this case the broker will pass the current `Context` & `Error` objects to this function as arguments.
+In this case, the broker passes the current `Context` & `Error` objects to this function as arguments.

 ```js
 broker.call("user.recommendation", { limit: 5 }, {